 The school has had an asbestos survey completed for the premises and staff will be informed of the locality of any asbestos containing materials within the school and should record that this has been undertaken.
 Asbestos materials in good condition are safe unless asbestos fibres become airborne, which may happen when materials are damaged.
 It is essential that where asbestos has been identified staff follow the safe working systems within the school and ensure that the fabric of the building is not disturbed and follow the escalation procedure in the Asbestos Policy where damage to an asbestos material has been identified.
-The SCHOOL BUSINESS MANAGER has been nominated to liaise with contractors to ensure that they are provided with relevant safety information and will approve works to be undertaken in school.
+The School Business Manager has been nominated to liaise with contractors to ensure that they are provided with relevant safety information and will approve works to be undertaken in school.

-13.2 Legionella
+13.2 Legionella (also see the Legionella Policy)

 The risk of contracting Legionellosis from our water system is low, but a managed approach to the condition and use of water systems is vital to manage risk, raise awareness of standards and ensure compliance with specific statutory requirements.
-Therefore a process is in place to commission a risk assessment of our water systems that will be reviewed on a bi-annual basis or where there has been a physical change to the water distribution system along with the risk assessment recommended regular monitoring undertaken by the Caretaker.
+Therefore a process is in place to commission a risk assessment of our water systems that will be reviewed on a bi-annual basis or where there has been a physical change to the water distribution system along with the risk assessment recommended regular monitoring undertaken by the Site Manager/Caretaker.

-13.3 Display Screen Equipment (DSE)
+13.3 Display Screen Equipment (DSE) (also see the Display Screen Equipment Policy)

-All staff that use PCs for long periods must complete the 'DSE Assessment Checklist' and return to the School Business Manager who is the nominated DSE Assessor.
-An audit of all staff has been undertaken to identify those staff who would be considered as DSE 'users'.
+The nominated DSE Assessor is the School Business Manager and an audit of all staff has been undertaken to identify those staff who would be considered as DSE 'users'.
 A list of these staff is contained in Appendix 1.
+The School Business Manager will ensure that all workstations (excluding pupil workstations) comply with the minimum standards as detailed within the County Council Policy.
+Employee workstations are assessed to identify the risks to health and safety and to remove and reduce any risks to the lowest practicable level.

 DSE 'users' are entitled, if they wish to an eyesight test, particularly if they are experiencing visual difficulties associated with the use of DSE, and if they request it.